 It’s worth noting here that cleaning and disinfecting/sanitizing are not always the same thing.
 Here is the difference according to the CDC:

-Obviously, there are going to be situations where disinfecting and sanitizing surfaces is the necessary or desired outcome (especially in the age of the pandemic, as we all know).
-However, some research indicates that over-using disinfectants may contribute to antibiotic resistance, superbugs, and an overall decrease in immune function over time.
+Obviously, there are going to be situations where disinfecting and sanitizing surfaces is the necessary or desired outcome.
+However, research indicates that over-using disinfectants may contribute to antibiotic resistance, superbugs, and an overall decrease in immune function over time.
 Some research also indicates that using anti-bacterial products isn’t actually more effective in preventing disease when compared to “normal” cleaning products.

 RELATED: The Best Non-Toxic Hand Sanitizer Brands